PenguinSnail/Quick-Back/README.md

 If you are on another linux distro, you can install the most recent version of `quick-back` by running the included `install.sh` script as root.
 This can be done by executing the following command:

-`curl -O https://raw.githubusercontent.com/PenguinSnail/Quick-Back/master/install.sh && sudo ./install.sh`
+`curl -O https://raw.githubusercontent.com/PenguinSnail/Quick-Back/master/install.sh && chmod +x install.sh && sudo ./install.sh`

 If you ever want to update `quick-back`, run the `install.sh` command again